 Tips for Soft, Non-sticky Sabudana Khichdi

-Rinse the sabudana well until water runs clear to get rid of all the starch which will prevent stickiness later.
+Rinse the sabudana well until the water runs clear to remove all the starch, which will prevent stickiness later.

 Soak sabudana in just enough water for 2 hours.
-(1 cup sago soak in 2 cups).
-Soaking in a lot of water will oversoak them and they will end up being gluey on cooking.
+(1 cup sago soaked in 2 cups).
+Soaking in a lot of water will over-soak them, and they will end up being gluey when cooked.

-Drain the water completely, and refrigerate overnight or place covered on the countertop.
-Refrigeration allows the excess water to be soaked by sabudana and end result is fluffy tapioca pearls.
+Drain the water completely, then refrigerate overnight or place the covered container on the countertop.
+Refrigeration allows the excess water to be absorbed by sabudana, resulting in fluffy tapioca pearls.

 Check soaked sabudana by pressing between your thumb and index finger.
 It should mash easily.

-Fluff the soaked sabudana gently with a fork to separate any clumps.
+Gently fluff the soaked sabudana with a fork to separate any clumps.

-Grind the roasted peanuts coarse so there are bits of peanuts as well as a peanut powder.
-Adding ground peanuts helps keep the sabudana pearls separate by absorbing excess moisture and making khichdi non-sticky.
+Grind the roasted peanuts coarsely so there are bits of peanuts as well as a peanut powder.
+Adding ground peanuts helps keep the sabudana pearls separate by absorbing excess moisture, making the khichdi non-sticky.

 Use a non-stick pan or a well-seasoned skillet to avoid sticking.

 Don't overcook.
-Sabudana cooks fast so overcooking and too much stirring will result in sticky and goopy (mushy) khichdi.
+Sabudana cooks quickly, so overcooking and excessive stirring can result in a sticky, goopy (mushy) khichdi.

-Some khichdi lumps are expected and normal since it is starch after all.
-Just fluff with a fork and it should separate easily.
+Some khichdi lumps are expected and normal, since it is made of starch, after all.
+Just fluff with a fork, and it should separate easily.

 Frequently Asked Questions

-When not fasting, you can add curry leaves, turmeric along with green chilies for additional flavor.
-For more variation, add red chili powder and ginger.
+When not fasting, you can add curry leaves, turmeric, and green chilies for additional flavor.
+For added variation, try adding red chili powder and ginger.

 I usually just add the basics to my khichdi (cumin seeds, green chilies, potatoes, roasted peanuts, soaked sabudana, salt, and lemon juice).

-Sabudana khichdi is full of carbohydrates (starch), protein, and fats, which helps keep you full longer and provides the energy needed to go about the day.
-At the same time, it is also lighter to digest and hence one of the preferred meals during fasting.
+Sabudana khichdi is rich in carbohydrates (starch), protein, and fats, which helps keep you full for longer and provide the energy needed to get through the day.
+At the same time, it is also easier to digest and, therefore, one of the preferred meals during fasting.

 Yes, this is a great dish for anyone suffering from gluten intolerance.
 It has a good amount of fiber and can relieve bloating.

 Oversoaking and overcooking are the two main reasons why sabudana khichdi becomes sticky.
-To prevent it from becoming sticky, rinse the sabudana pearls well to remove excess starch before soaking them.
+To prevent the sabudana pearls from becoming sticky, rinse them thoroughly to remove excess starch before soaking.
 Soak in just enough water until the pearl doubles in size.
-Drain excess water after soaking and last but not least allow the sago to rest/dry so each pearl is separate which will result in the perfect non-sticky khichdi.
+Drain excess water after soaking, and last but not least, allow the sago to rest/dry so each pearl is separate, which will result in the perfect non-sticky khichdi.

-Ideally, it is best to soak sago/tapioca pearls but if you forgot to soak the sabudana ahead of time, soak it in boiling hot water for 1-2 hours.
-Test to see if they have doubled in size and you can mash them easily.
-If yes, drain and spread them on a towel to dry further, and then use in this recipe.
+Ideally, it is best to soak sago/tapioca pearls, but if you forgot to soak the sabudana ahead of time, soak it in boiling hot water for 1-2 hours.
+Test to see if they have doubled in size, and you can mash them easily.
+If yes, drain and spread them on a towel to dry further, and then use them in this recipe.

 More Indian Breakfast Recipes